ghafeleb/Robust-Traffic-Flow-Prediction/README.md

-# Relialble and Robust Traffic Prediction
+# Reliable and Robust Traffic Prediction

 Minimizing the average error in training the model has always been in a spotlight, i.e., finding the highest accuracy in terms of MAE, MSE, and so on.
 In our formulation, not only the accuracy experiences improvement but also the variance of the error has shrunk.